For the Love of Art!

 If you would like to connect with art on a deeper level, sign up for one of our many art classes!
 We offer acrylic painting, drawing and sketching, watercolor painting, oil pastels, glass painting, fabric painting, mandalas, digital art and much more!
 Let us know what you are interested in learning, and we can work together to create a program where you can fully harness the benefits of art!

 Use the form below to book a class or to enquire more

-Book Art and Painting Classes and Workshops on Artezaar.com Art Gallery Dubai UAE.
+Book Painting and Art Classes in Dubai on Artezaar.com Art Gallery Dubai UAE

-Written by our Artezaar Staff Writer Shreya Alagramam.
+Written by our Artezaar.com Staff Writer Shreya Alagramam.